phanhongan/ml-systems-evaluation/examples/industries/aviation/README.md

 ## Examples

 ### aircraft-landing.yaml
-A comprehensive example of a safety-critical aircraft landing system that demonstrates:
+An example of a safety-critical aircraft landing system that demonstrates:

 - **High reliability requirements**: 99.99% accuracy targets for critical functions
 - **Safety thresholds**: Strict limits on false positive rates and response times